What are digital signatures?

 What is Public Key Infrastructure (PKI)?

-Public Key Infrastructure (PKI) is a set of requirements that allow (among other things) the creation of digital signatures.
+To give a quick answer, Public Key Infrastructure (PKI) is a set of requirements that allow (among other things) the creation of digital signatures.
 Through PKI, each digital signature transaction includes a pair of keys: a private key and a public key.
 The private key, as the name implies, is not shared and is used only by the signer to electronically sign documents.
 The public key is openly available and used by those who need to validate the signer’s electronic signature.
 PKI enforces additional requirements, such as the Certificate Authority (CA), a digital certificate, end-user enrollment software, and tools for managing, renewing, and revoking keys and certificates.

 What is a Certificate Authority (CA)?